-- Assess how recent the incident was (if within 72 hours, there are some time sensitive issues in that frame).
+- Assess how recent the incident was (if within 72 hours, there are some time sensitive issues in that frame, see medical options above).

-- If you have been in a similar situation your experience may help.
-Your friend’s reaction may differ, and their choices may differ, but knowing that they aren’t alone can be helpful in itself.
+- If you have been in a similar situation please know that your friend’s reactions and their choices may differ, and that is ok.

-- If you haven’t been in a similar situation, you can listen, and then learn more about how a sexual assault impacts people (click here).
+- learn more about how a sexual assault impacts people (click here).

-- Know that if you are a supervisor, you are obligated to report to the police, and Office of Discrimination and Harassment if the harasser is an employee, or the Office of Student Conduct if the harasser is a student.
+- Know that if you are a CU supervisor/instructor/advisor, you are obligated to report to the Office of Institutional Equity and Compliance (OIEC).
 Know that this can be done in a thoughtful and informed way.
 How to handle mandatory reporting

 - Rush to be physically affectionate with the person unless you have a clear signal from them that it is welcome.

-- Overreact/escalate the situation, this can be overwhelming for the survivor.
+- Escalating the situation, this can be overwhelming for the survivor.

 - Under-react, this can be invalidating.

 - Investigate or attempt to assess whether it was a “real” assault.